Taibur-Rahaman/trash/ex-Jn.md

 ### 5.1 Major Programs

-Bangladesh operates a large portfolio of safety nets, including:

-1. **Vulnerable Group Feeding (VGF)** – food assistance during crises
-2. **Old Age Allowance** – monthly cash for elderly citizens
-3. **Allowance for Widows and Deserted Women**
-4. **Allowance for Persons with Disabilities**
-5. **Primary Education Stipend** – encourages school attendance among poor households

-These programs provide partial income insurance but rarely lift households permanently out of poverty unless combined with earnings opportunities.
+Bangladesh runs many schemes; our presentation highlighted five: **Vulnerable Group Feeding (VGF)** for food in crises; **Old Age Allowance**; allowances for **widows and deserted women** and for **persons with disabilities**; and **primary education stipends** to keep poor children in school.
+These measures ease hardship, especially in bad years, but few families escape poverty permanently without earning more from work.

 ### 5.2 Budget Allocation

-According to the presentation:
+According to the slides:

 - Total SSNP allocation: **BDT 1,16,731 crore** (~USD 9.57 billion)
 - Share of national budget: **16.8%**; share of GDP: **~3.01%**
-- Number of programs: **99** (down from 140, reflecting consolidation)
+- Number of programs: **99** (down from 140)
 - Pro-poor programs: **39**, with **BDT 37,076 crore** for **7.68 crore** vulnerable people
-- Allowance increases of **BDT 50–100** for elderly, widows, and disabled beneficiaries under a lifecycle-based reform approach
+- Allowance increases of **BDT 50–100** for elderly, widows, and disabled beneficiaries

-Fiscal effort is substantial by regional standards, yet average benefit levels remain small relative to the cost of living after food and fuel inflation.
+By regional standards that is a large commitment.
+Still, when rice and fuel cost more each year, the monthly amounts many families receive stay small in real terms.

 ### 5.3 Effectiveness

-**Positive impacts** reported include reduced extreme poverty in targeted villages, improved food security, crisis cushioning, higher school enrollment, and support for rural livelihoods.

-**Limitations** include inclusion and exclusion errors, benefit amounts lagging inflation, leakages and corruption, delayed payments, incomplete coverage relative to need, and weak monitoring systems.

-In policy terms, SSNPs are necessary but not sufficient: they redistribute modest resources at the bottom while pre-tax income at the top continues to concentrate.
+On the positive side, the literature and our slides mention lower extreme poverty in some targeted areas, better food security after shocks, more children enrolled, and support for rural livelihoods.
+On the negative side, wrong names on lists, delays, corruption, benefits that do not keep up with prices, and weak follow-up limit what programmes achieve.
+Transfers at the bottom help, but income at the top keeps growing faster—so inequality and shallow safety nets can coexist.

 ---